illuminatedspace/super-cool-project/gitNotes.md

 # How it works

-Well to start you do th...
+Well to start you do the thing.
+And then it's done.